Skip to main content Skip to navigation

 Sanctions Crypto Latest News

-The attack on Ukrainian soil by Russian forces has not only triggered a new phase of international relations, but has transformed the international financial system.
-G7 members, including the European Union (EU), and like-minded partners released a flood of sanctions and pledged to remove strategically important Russian banks from the SWIFT messaging system used to process bank to bank payments.
-This has led many to wonder: With many strategic Russian banks thrown off the international banking system, is the country likely to lurch towards cryptocurrencies?
+The attack on Ukrainian soil by Russian forces has not only triggered a new phase of international relations but has transformed the international financial system.
+G7 members, including the European Union (EU), and like-minded partners released a flood of sanctions and pledged to remove strategically important Russian banks from the SWIFT messaging system used to process bank-to-bank payments.
+This has led many to wonder: With many strategic Russian banks thrown off the international banking system, is the country likely to lurch toward cryptocurrencies?
 And if so, what does this mean for businesses that are holding and/or using crypto?

 Crypto and sanctions evasion